PhonologicalCorpusTools/SLPAA/docs/source/signing_space.rst

 Rather than defining formal definitions of which direction is meant to be 'clockwise' or 'counter-clockwise' for each plane, which is not always memorable or intuitive and can be difficult to keep track of through changing perspectives (and also may not apply consistently depending on whether a signer is right- or left-handed), the system for circular direction in SLP-AA is built directly on the system for :ref:`Axis direction<axis_directions>`.

 We define a point to be the **top of a circle** for any given circular shape in each of the three :ref:`cardinal_planes`, and then the circular direction follows based on the axis direction of the hand as it moves through that point.
 If the hand does not reach the top of the circle in a particular sign,  the direction should still be defined based on how the hand **would** move through the top point if it continued in the same direction.
-It also should not matter where the hand happens to start making the circle; the definition of the circle is defined by where the hand moves from the top (whenever it happens to get there).
+It also does not matter where the hand happens to start making the circle; the circular direction is determined by where the hand moves from the top, whenever it happens to get there.

 .. note::
     **Circles and symmetry**